Rahat084/multiscaleDlSurrogate/README.md

-# A python tool to develop and deploy deep learning model from Molecular Dyanamic Simulation data to continuum models
+# A python tool to develop and deploy deep learning surrogate models from Molecular Dynamics Simulation data to continuum models

 A collection of scripts to work with the following softwares